Magdalen Laver

-Magdalen Laver is a village and a civil parish in the Epping Forest district, in the county of Essex, England.
-Magdalen Laver is east of Harlow and of close proximity to the M11 motorway.
+Magdalen Laver is a village and civil parish in the Epping Forest district of Essex, England.
+It lies east of Harlow and in close proximity to the M11 motorway.
 Magdalen Laver has a village hall and a church called St Mary Magdalen.
+At the 2021 census the parish had a population of 234.

+History

-John Marius Wilson's Imperial Gazetteer of England and Wales, described Magdalen Laver between 1870–72 as:
+John Marius Wilson's Imperial Gazetteer of England and Wales, described Magdalen Laver between 1870 and 1872 as: